pyrmont/articles.inqk.net/_posts/2018-02-05-sunlit-feedback.md

 [rum]: http://www.manton.org/2018/01/micro-blog-theme-updates.html

-On the one hand, I can understand if Manton’s attitude is that since the entire ethos of Micro.blog is about owning your own content, relying on him to provide all this stuff is somewhat counterproductive.
+On the one hand, I can understand if Manton and Jonathan’s attitude is that since the entire ethos of Micro.blog is about owning your own content, relying on Micro.blog to provide all this stuff is somewhat counterproductive.
 I can have all the customisation I want if I run my own microblog or simply set up a WordPress installation.
-I see the logic to this argument, but I have two counterpoints: (1) providing this kind of turn-key solution is a great way to encourage people to pay Manton money; and (2) all of the self-hosted solutions I’ve looked at so far are varying degrees of gross.
+I see the logic to this argument, but I have two counterpoints: (1) providing this kind of turn-key solution is a great way to encourage people to pay Micro.blog money; and (2) all of the self-hosted solutions I’ve looked at so far are varying degrees of gross.

 ### Location, Location, Location?